 The idea of “traffic jams” hints at how Chaserr carries out its function.
 It may act as part of a feedback loop, jamming the Chd2 gene when its protein levels rise above a certain level, as can happen, for example, when there are errors in various cellular processes or even during regular neuronal activity.

-When the Chd2 gene is overly active, the abnormally large amounts of the protein it manufactures cause traffic jams of sorts at junctions with other genes
+When the Chd2 gene is overly active, the abnormally large amounts of the protein it manufactures cause traffic jams

 Reduced expression of Chd2 is no less problematic than its excess.
 In fact, that’s the defect caused by mutations identified in some of those suffering from epilepsy and autism.
 Only a small number of people with these disorders have the Chd2 mutation; in most cases, the underlying genetic cause is unknown, or it involves genes other than Chd2.
 But for those people in whom the problem is indeed insufficient Chd2 activity, a potential solution may one day come from the Weizmann study.
 A drug in the form of small molecules that neutralize Chaserr may help release its handle on the Chd2 gene, boosting its expression to proper levels and thereby correcting the underlying genetic defect.

 The research team included Aviv Rom, Liliya Melamed, Noa Gil, Micah Jonathan Goldrich and Dr. Rotem Ben-Tov Perry of Biological Regulation Department, Matan Golan of Molecular Cell Biology Department and Dr. Inbal Biton of Veterinary Resources Department – all of the Weizmann Institute of Science; and Dr. Rotem Kadir of Ben-Gurion University of the Negev.